 Do you experience a whole bunch of symptoms all at once, or just one?
 I will bet you have a few (too many) symptoms to contend with before and during each attack.
 And after!

 After 26 years of having debilitating attacks myself, let me share some tips on how you can get prepared in the hopes of preventing the next one.
 First - educate yourself on migraine disorder.

 It's often difficult for doctors to diagnose migraine because some of the pain symptoms are so similar to other headache conditions and pain syndromes.
 I thought it would be simple to diagnose.

 Simple because migraines recur again and again and headaches go away.
 Right?

-I believe, however that the cold and flu like symptoms of migraine, the sensitivities to light, sound and movement are unique.
+The thing that makes the difference is what comes with the headache.
+The associated symptoms of migraine like: nausea, the cold and flu like symptoms, the sensitivities to light, sound and movement are unique.

 It will help you and your physician decide on your best possible treatment program.

 The treatment of the symptoms such as nausea and vomiting, unilateral pain, sensitivity to light, sensitivity to smell and others can be unique to each person.

 Keeping a migraine diary is a good way to be able to gather information in order to figure out what triggers are causing your migraine headaches.
 Once these triggers can be identified, the best thing to do if possible is to avoid them.